SLKone/staging/_sub-services/predictive-model-development.md

 title: "Predictive Model Development"
 parent: "Data & Advanced Analytics"
 description: "With our Predictive Model Development services, SLKone enables your organization to forecast future trends and behaviors, enhancing your strategic decision-making and operational efficiency."
-intro: "[Introductory text from Siteplanning-SLKone.md aligned with Predictive Model Development.]"
+intro: "Unlock the power of data with SLKone's Predictive Model Development services, enabling accurate forecasting and informed decision-making."
 approach: "We utilize advanced statistical and machine learning techniques to develop predictive models tailored to your business needs.
 Our data-driven approach ensures accuracy and reliability, empowering you to make informed decisions."
 focus_areas:
   - title: "Model Design"